Mayor's Inspiration Award

 Award Evaluation Criteria

-A panel of evaluators, Lakewood staff, volunteers and Mayor Paul will evaluate the nominations based on how well the nominees meet the following criteria:
+A panel of evaluators, Lakewood staff, volunteers and Mayor Strom will evaluate the nominations based on how well the nominees meet the following criteria:

 • Civic Engagement and Collaboration - Explain the nominee’s level of civic engagement and use of collaboration that crosses sectors (business, local, government, nonprofits, etc.) and regions that contribute to the success of Lakewood.